 Integration into a UK School

-The school is a hub of technology, innovation and academic study which is unparalleled in its commitment to global and professional engagement.
+One of these schools is a hub of technology, innovation and academic study which is unparalleled in its commitment to global and professional engagement.

 Students can choose to partake in this Integration Programme from as little as 1 day (as part of a general ministay or wintercamp) up to 4 weeks, depending on the requirements.